 Reason: Before RADIUS Client 4.12, the default transport was UDP.
-If the client is an older version or UDP transport is preferred, the network may not support it, or the 50,000 ports may not be open.
-The data is passed via TCP, and that's why we see the color changes but no audio.
+If the client is on an older version or UDP transport is preferred, the network may not support it, or the 50,000 ports may be closed.
+The data is transmitted over TCP, which is why we see the color changes but no audio.